 Eastern Europeans like to sprinkle whole poppy seeds on breads, rolls and cookies, and in salad dressings, but more often than not, they are ground or crushed to release their flavor in a special grinder or mortar and pestle and used in pastries or with buttered noodles.
 Probably the most popular use is in pastries known as poppy seed rolls or poppy seed strudels.

 Before you get started, make sure you have the right tools for working with poppy seeds.
-Old-fashioned, hand-cranked poppy seed grinders are the best to use to turn poppy seeds into the paste necessary for so many Eastern European recipes.
+An old-fashioned, hand-cranked poppy seed grinder is the best to use to turn poppy seeds into the paste necessary for so many Eastern European recipes.
 Most electric seed grinders just don't do the trick of releasing the oils from the poppy seeds the way a manual mill does.

 02 of 06

 Poppy seed roll or poppy seed strudel are popular in many Slavic and Balkan countries.
 This dessert, which is popular at Christmastime and for other holidays, is made by rolling a sweet yeast-raised dough around poppy seed paste, which may or may not contain raisins.
 Some recipes call for a flat icing on top, while others are served plain.
 For those who can't digest wheat flour, gluten-free poppy seed rolls are good alternatives.

 Noodles with poppyseeds are typically one of the traditional dishes served for Slavic Christmas Eve dinner like Polish wigilia.
 Recipes vary by region and by country.
 Some add nuts, candied orange peel, or raisins but one thing that seems to remain constant is that homemade noodles are used.
 This dish is often a substitute for kutia (cooked wheat pudding, see below).
 In Polish, poppy seeds with noodles are known as kluski z makiem and Slovaks call them rezance s makom.